bcgov/devops-platform-workshops/101-lab/content/16_templates.md

 ## Delete objects, recreate them with the template

-Currently, our template would not be very helpful as it is mostly trying to create objects that already exist.
-The **oc create** command won't overrite objects existing objects with the same names, and will skip these.
+Currently, our template would not be very helpful as it applies objects that already exist.
+Any differences between our template and the objects would be applied, but these are likely identical at the moment.

 Let's create a situation where all of the objects that we'd previously created in the `-dev` namespace have been deleted.